davidzkm/MyCityMySoundsConcertEdition/README.md

 	-> cd to the "public_html" directory and enter "http-server -a (here place the ip of your mac) -p (here place the desired port, default is 8080 if you leave the option)"
 	-> so an example would be http-server -a 192.168.230.97 -p 8080

-*	NodeJS Socket Server start
+*	NodeJS - Local Socket Client start

 	-> open a terminal
-	-> cd to the directory where the "app.js" file is located -> type "node app.js"
+	-> cd to the directory where the "local_socket_client.js" file is located -> type "node local_socket_client.js"

 *	Open the concert web site